Nonparametric Detection of Anomalous Data Streams: Test and Performance Guarantee

-It is desirable that the embedding is {\em injective} such that each $p \in \cP$ is mapped to a unique element $\mu_p \in \cH$.
-It has been shown in \cite{Fuku2008,Srip2008,Fuku2009,Srip2010} that for many RKHSs such as those associated with Gaussian and Laplace kernels, the mean embedding is injective.
-In order to distinguish between two distributions $p$ and $q$, \cite{Gretton2012} introduced the following quantity of maximum mean discrepancy (MMD) based on the mean embeddings $\mu_p$ and $\mu_q$ of $p$ and $q$ in RKHS:
+We adopt the {\em maximum mean discrepancy (MMD)} introduced in \cite{Gretton2012} as the distance metric to construct our test.
+More specifically, suppose each distribution $p$ belonging to $\cP$ (a set of probability distributions) is mapped to an element in the RKHS $\cH$ as follows

-It is clear that the MMD equals the distance between the mean embeddings $\mu_p$ and $\mu_q$ of the two distributions $p$ and $q$, and can be used to distinguish between $p$ and $q$ due to the injectivity of mean embedding.
+where $k(\cdot,\cdot)$ is the kernel function associated with $\cH$.
+It has been shown in \cite{Fuku2008,Srip2008} that the above mean embedding mapping is injective for many RKHSs such as those associated with Gaussian and Laplace kernels.
+The MMD between $p$ and $q$ is defined to be the distance between $\mu_p$ and $\mu_q$ in RKHS given by